Basic Setup

 Unix domain sockets

-To listen on a unix domain socket, pass theunix
+To listen on a unix domain socket, pass theunix option with the path to the socket.

 Abstract namespace sockets

 Bun supports Linux abstract namespace sockets.
-To use an abstract namespace socket, prefix theunix
+To use an abstract namespace socket, prefix theunix path with a null byte.

-Thus far, the examples on this page have used the explicitBun.serve
+Thus far, the examples on this page have used the explicitBun.serve API.
+Bun also supports an alternate syntax.

 server.ts

-it.
-This file can be executed as-is; when Bun sees a file with a default
+Instead of passing the server options into Bun.serve, export default it.
+This file can be executed as-is; when Bun sees a file with a default export containing a fetch handler, it passes it into Bun.serve under the hood.

 Hot Route Reloading

-Update routes without server restarts usingserver.reload()
+Update routes without server restarts usingserver.reload():

 Server Lifecycle Methods